ReactTraining/react-workshop/README.md

 Not using WSL can have a few problems that might arise in a Windows Environment:

+- Repos with spaces can fail to build.
 - Permissions issues when attempting to clone the repo.
 If you are using WSL but usually use another shell, you may want to copy your SSH keys where WSL can access them.
 [This article explains why this is necessary and how to do it.](https://devblogs.microsoft.com/commandline/sharing-ssh-keys-between-windows-and-wsl-2/)
 - Error after install.
 Chances are the `npm install` went well but we also do a `postinstall` script to create the `database.json` file.
 See the [Database](#database) section above for details.
 - If you're able to successfully run the app once but it doesn't start on the subsequent runs, chances are the database port didn't shut down when you recently stopped the app.
 See the [Database](#database) section above for details.